ZeraphisStudios/DisbandRP/Asset-Guidelines/README.md

 Asset creators may request the removal of their content.

-However, Disband RP reserves the right to retain and continue using any approved Asset where necessary for:
+However, Midnight Grind Roleplay reserves the right to retain and continue using any approved Asset where necessary for:

 * Server stability
 * Gameplay continuity
 * Existing integrations
 * Community operations

-Approval of removal requests remains solely at the discretion of Disband RP management.
+Approval of removal requests remains solely at the discretion of Midnight Grind Roleplay management.

 ---